spectrocloud-labs/alertmanager-client-go/examples/README.md

 ```

 **Expected output:**
-All 4 tests should pass, validating that:
+All 5 tests should pass, validating that:
 - Basic auth is enforced (Tests 1 & 2 fail with 401)
 - TLS certificate verification is working (Test 3 fails with TLS error)
+- TLS 1.2 is rejected by server (Test 4 fails with protocol version error)
-- Secure communication succeeds with proper credentials (Test 4 succeeds)
+- Secure communication succeeds with TLS 1.3 + proper credentials (Test 5 succeeds)

 **Key concepts:**